Guide to Cortona, Italy

 To check prices and book, I recommend using DiscoverCars.
 It’s a car rental website that includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
 You can often find great deals.

-If you have limited time and just want to hit the highlights, you need half a day to see Cortona.
-The city has some excellent shopping, charming cobbled streets and steep stone staircases, three lovely squares, and two very good museums that are worth visiting.
+That said, the city has some excellent shopping, charming cobbled streets and steep stone staircases, three lovely squares, and two very good museums that are worth visiting.
 It also has lots of pleasant cafés and bars that invite you to take a break and just watch the world go by.
-To do all of this, you need at least 4 or 5 hours (assuming you also stop for a meal).
-That’s too rushed for me, but you can make it work if that’s the time you have.

 Connect with Tuscany travel expert Stefano for help perfecting your itinerary, answers to all your travel questions, and fabulous local tips for a better visit!